CONFIRMATION – INTRODUCTION

 Immediate preparation takes place during the year of Confirmation.
 Study should include the Sacraments of Initiation (Baptism, Confirmation, Eucharist), Pentecost, the Holy Spirit in Scripture and in the history of the Church, and the explanation and meaning of the Rite of Confirmation.
 Like all Sacramental preparation, the intent is not only to gain knowledge of the Sacrament, but also to help the candidate grow into a deeper relationship with Christ and His Church.
 It is beneficial to continue emphasis on service to others and to encourage this as an integral part of the Christian life style.
 A retreat for the candidates prior to Confirmation is an effective setting for individuals to "meet Jesus Christ in a life changing way."
 Often the retreat gives youth a time and place in which to reflect upon and internalize that which during the year has been spoken about Christ and His Church.
 Meetings with parents and sponsors will help them better understand their role in the Confirmation process and will also help them to deepen their relationship with those being confirmed.

-Retreats offer an excellent opportunity to meet Jesus Christ in a life-changing way, so an opportunity to experience an overnight or a weekend retreat should be included in the preparation program.
-However, as always, parents have the right and responsibility to determine whether such an experience is right for their particular child.
+- Retreats offer an excellent opportunity to meet Jesus Christ in a life-changing way, so an opportunity to experience an overnight or a weekend retreat should be included in the preparation program.